Skip to main content

 Use a simple tagging method.
 Create one tag, such as Residency Evidence, and use it only on high-signal records.
 Keep categories consistent so exports stay easy to review.
 Store records in searchable cloud storage so files are easier to find later.

 Finally, set evidence-quality guardrails early.
 App-based tracking helps only when records stay complete and current.
 Review tagged records on a recurring schedule for image clarity, complete information, and category consistency.
-If a legal threshold is needed, leave a placeholder such as Add current threshold after verification until it is confirmed.
+Treat any current threshold or requirement as pending until it is verified against official guidance.

 We covered this in detail in The Best Digital Journaling Apps for Freelancers.